 Our community-based service supports mothers who are experiencing, or who have previously experienced, severe mental health difficulties during pregnancy or up to a year after birth.

-We provide support to women and their families across East Sussex, West Sussex, Brighton & Hove and East Surrey.
+We provide support to women and their families across East Sussex, West Sussex and Brighton & Hove.
 Our leaflet explains the service in more detail:

 We have four teams of perinatal mental health professionals from a range of different disciplines.
 These include psychiatrists, mental health nurses, psychologists, parent-infant psychotherapists and nursery nurses.

-We offer mums, their babies and families a safe and specialist meeting with one of our team to help them think about what they are going through and how being pregnant, or becoming a parent, has affected their wellbeing and that of their partner or wider family.
+We offer mums, their babies and families a meeting with one of our team to help them think about what they are going through and how being pregnant, or becoming a parent, has affected their wellbeing and that of their partner or wider family.

 We provide our specialist service within: